Sea Life Sydney Aquarium: Exhibits

 The SEA LIFE Sydney Aquarium has distinctly Australian themes and exhibits, which take visitors through the continent's waterways and marine ecosystems.
 Exhibits cover the rivers of Australia, exploring the Southern and Northern River habitats, as well as the oceans of Australia, through the Southern and Northern Ocean habitats.
-The complex and fragile nature of Australia's very different and unique aquatic environments is emphasised.
+The complex and fragile nature of Australia's very different and unique aquatic environments is emphasized.

 Some of the displays are housed in the main exhibit hall and others are housed in floating oceanariums.
 Dugong Island and Shark Valley comprise two massive oceanariums, amongst the largest in the world, and have underwater tunnels allowing visitors to examine marine life at close quarters.
 In the Shark Valley Oceanarium, SEA LIFE Sydney Aquarium houses a large collection of sharks including Lemon Sharks and Grey Nurse Sharks.
 Some of the sharks weigh up to 300 kg and are over 3 m in length.

 The SEA LIFE Sydney Aquarium is split into the following exhibit areas and highlights: